 Where is cash paid in?
 When is it paid into your account?
-Cut-off time TSB branch counter Monday - Friday Branch closing time TSB immediate deposit machine Saturday TSB branch pay in box Monday - Friday Saturday The cut-off time will be shown on the pay in box L Real life example: You put £50 in cash in a pay in box in a TSB branch on a Tuesday.
+Cut-off time TSB branch counter Monday - Friday Branch closing time TSB immediate deposit machine Saturday TSB branch pay in box Monday - Friday Saturday The cut-off time will be shown on the pay in box Real life example: You put £50 in cash in a pay in box in a TSB branch on a Tuesday.
 It will show on your account, start earning interest (or be used to reduce the interest you pay) and be available to use on that Tuesday.
 If you pay it in on a Saturday, it will be available to use on the following Monday.
 It will also start earning interest (or be used to reduce the interest you pay) on that Monday.
 TSB cash machine that accepts deposits Monday - Friday Saturday Branch closing time Post Office.
-When you pay in cash using your debit card Monday - Friday Weekends or bank holidays Post Office will confirm the cut-off time L Real life example: You pay in £100 cash to a Post O the cut-off time, you can use it straightaway. ffice on a Friday.
-If you pay it in before
+When you pay in cash using your debit card Monday - Friday Weekends or bank holidays Post Office will confirm the cut-off time Real life example: You pay in £100 cash to a Post Office on a Friday.
+If you pay it in before the cut-off time, you can use it straightaway.